 Building the Portfolio

 We’ve already established that John and Jane have a moderate willingness to tolerate risk, based on their decision to annuitize 30% of their nest egg.
-Given this risk tolerance, and the fact that John is so close to retirement, we’d probably draw up a portfolio of around 50% stocks, 45% bonds, and 5% in alternative investments like commodities and real estate.
+Given this risk tolerance, and the fact that John is so close to retirement, we’d probably draw up a portfolio of around 50% stocks, 45% bonds, and 5% in alternative investments like real estate.

 An asset allocation similar to this would work just fine: